Brief Summary

 - Adequate bone marrowsoft, spongy tissue found in bones that makes blood cells function:

-- Haemoglobin greater than or equal to 90g/L (no red bloodthe red bodily fluid that transports oxygen and other nutrients around the body cell transfusion in last 4 weeks).
+- Haemoglobin greater than or equal to 90g/L (no red blood cell transfusion in last 4 weeks).

 - Neutrophilsa type of white blood cell that act as a first responder to infections in the body > 1.5 x109 /L.